11.1 AS Level BETA

 1. Overview

 The nuclear atom is defined by a small, dense, positively charged nucleus containing the vast majority of the atom's mass, surrounded by a cloud of orbiting electrons.
-This model, which superseded the "Plum Pudding" model, was established through the $\alpha$-particle scattering experiment, demonstrating that matter is mostly empty space.
-Radioactive decay is the process by which unstable nuclei emit $\alpha$, $\beta$, or $\gamma$ radiation to reach a more stable state.
+This model, which superseded the "Plum Pudding" model, was established through the α\alpha-particle scattering experiment, demonstrating that matter is mostly empty space.
+Radioactive decay is the process by which unstable nuclei emit α\alpha, β\beta, or γ\gamma radiation to reach a more stable state.
 These processes are governed by strict conservation laws regarding charge and nucleon number.
-A critical distinction in nuclear physics is the discrete energy of $\alpha$-particles versus the continuous energy spectrum of $\beta$-particles, the latter of which necessitated the discovery of the neutrino.
+A critical distinction in nuclear physics is the discrete energy of α\alpha-particles versus the continuous energy spectrum of β\beta-particles, the latter of which necessitated the discovery of the neutrino.

 Key Definitions